 Narcissism does have a distinct physicality and can be detected from physical appearance according to Dr. Peter Rentfrow, a psychologist at the University of Cambridge who has carried out a study on the physicality of narcissists.
 In Rentfrow’s study, people were asked to rate people as narcissistic or not based on their appearance.
 And by all accounts, they were pretty good at spotting them:

 “The results showed that the rating panel was able to spot narcissists with a high degree of accuracy.
-The giveaway clues were a neat, organised and attractive appearance; stylish and expensive clothes; and a cheerful demeanour.
-For women, key markers included showing cleavage, having plucked eyebrows and wearing make-up.
+The giveaway clues were a neat, organized and attractive appearance; stylish and expensive clothes; and a cheerful demeanor.
+For women, key markers included showing cleavage, having plucked eyebrows, and wearing make-up.
 For men, a muscular physique was rated as a key indicator, whereas wearing glasses was a sign of not being narcissistic.”

 The narcissistic focus on clothes and image has, I would suggest several possible variants, each slightly different.
 Some value standing out from the crowd, being different; others want to be the best or most expensive; a third category may show us too much and finally, those who achieve style vicariously through an attractive partner, pet or place

 Oscar Wilde, the famous 19th-century Irish writer, wore a green carnation, and whilst now the symbolism has become associated with Wilde’s sexuality, its origins lay in an affected desire to stand out, which would ultimately lead to Wilde’s downfall.
 You see, green carnations are rare because nature doesn’t make them, they need to be dyed and yet still retain their beauty.
 Wilde wanted to be different, to be admired.
 His writing and wit alone could have achieved that for him but he had to add more: his physical appearance had to strike too.